We use cookies, similar technologies and tracking services

 Woodworking technology

-The Dürr Group produces technologies for the solid wood manufacturing sector that are specifically used for the industrial production of timber construction elements as well as timber windows and doors.
+The Dürr Group produces technologies for the solid-wood manufacturing sector that are specifically used for the industrial production of timber construction elements as well as timber windows and doors.
 These technologies include machines and systems for manufacturing cross laminated timber, for the fully automated production and insulation of wall and ceiling elements of timber houses, and for the production of timber windows and doors.
-Thus, the Dürr Group’s business activities are aimed at significantly reducing lifecycle emissions in the building sector.

 2. Do no significant harm (DNSH)